Three-loop color-kinematics duality: A 24-dimensional solution space induced by new generalized gauge transformations: Constructing CK-dual solutions

 Given the ansatz, we further apply various constraints to fix the parameters.
-We first demand that numerators to respect the automorphism symmetries of graphs.
+We first require numerators to respect the automorphism symmetries of corresponding graphs, see \emph{e.g.}~\cite{Bern:2012uf, Boels:2012ew}.
 This provides substantial constraints on the ansatz and reduces the number of parameters to 105.
-To the fix remaining parameters, we apply generalized unitarity cuts, where two examples of the most complicated quadruple cuts are illustrated in Fig.~\ref{fig:quadcuts}.
-Surprisingly, after imposing a complete spanning set of unitarity cuts, there are still 24 parameters left.
-It is noteworthy that we conduct not only planar but nonplanar cuts, which ensures that the unitarity constraints are complete.
+To fix the remaining parameters, we apply (generalized) unitarity cuts \cite{Bern:1994zx, Bern:1994cg, Britto:2004nc}, where two examples of the most complicated quadruple cuts are illustrated in Fig.~\ref{fig:quadcuts}.
+Interestingly, after imposing a spanning set of unitarity cuts, there are still 24 parameters left.
+We point out that our integrand correctly reproduce not only planar but also non-planar cuts, which ensures that the unitarity constraints are complete.
 Finally, we check that all dual Jacobi relations are satisfied.
-Thus we get the physical three-loop integrand solution with $24$ free parameters which also manifests CK-duality.
+Thus we get the physical three-loop integrand solution with $24$ free parameters that also manifests CK-duality.

 Following the above procedure, we also construct the three-loop integrand for the form factor of ${\rm tr}(\phi^3)$.
-Since the operator contain three scalars, in the trivalent diagrams the $q$-leg must be associated with a four-point vertex, as shown in Fig.~\ref{fig:phi3tops}.
-In this case, one can divide the involved three-loop topologies into two classes.
-The first class are range-3 integrals which involve all three external on-shell legs in the interactions, as shown in the first four rows in Fig.~\ref{fig:phi3tops}.
-In the other class, given by the diagrams in the last row of Fig.~\ref{fig:phi3tops}, one of external on-shell legs is connected directly to the $q$-leg; these diagrams correspond to single-scale range-2 integrals.
-The dual Jacobi relations are decoupled among these two classes; as a result, the master topologies can be selected separately, as presented in Fig.~\ref{fig:phi3master}: the first three planar masters are for the range-3 class, and the last one for the range-2 class.
+Since the operator contains three scalars, in the trivalent diagrams the $q$-leg must be associated with a four-point vertex, as shown in Fig.~\ref{fig:phi3tops}.
+In this case, one can divide the three-loop topologies into two classes.
+The first class consists of integrals that involve all three external on-shell legs in the interactions, as shown in the first four rows in Fig.~\ref{fig:phi3tops}.
+In the second class, depicted by the diagrams in the last row of Fig.~\ref{fig:phi3tops}, one of the external on-shell legs is connected directly to the $q$-leg; these diagrams correspond to single-scale integrals.
+The dual Jacobi relations are decoupled between these two classes; consequently, the master topologies should be selected separately, as presented in Fig.~\ref{fig:phi3master}: the first three planar masters are for the first class, and the last one for the second class.